The Wide Gap Between A Karmic and Dharmic Life

 Many more people in the West have heard of “karma” rather than “dharma.”
 You might have heard people warn others not to do something because it’s “bad karma” or that karma will come back later.
 Because it is much more popularized, understanding the karmic system has a lower barrier to entry for beginners.

 “Karma” literally means “action” in Hindu.
-Karmic refers to your day-to-day actions throughout your life.
+The karmic meaning refers to your day-to-day actions throughout your life.
 It relies on a moral system of good and bad actions, and each person builds up their karma with each thing they do.
 Actions as small as holding the door open for someone else or picking up something dropped by another can contribute to your karma.

 “Dharma” is a much more expansive term than “karma.”
 Dharmic refers to your life’s duty or goal, which is different for everyone and is generally determined by your social class and life situation.

 The tricky part?
-Dharma and karma are so intertwined that your karma directly relates to your dharma.
+Karma and dharma are so intertwined that your karma directly relates to your dharma.
 What is good karma for one person might be bad for another, and there’s no set way to discover what your dharma is.
-For example, if your dharma is to fight for your nation in a war, and you choose to become a soldier, then you’ll have good karma.
-If you decide to become a soldier, but your dharma was actually to become a teacher, that otherwise noble act would actually be considered bad karma.
+For example, if your dharma is to fight for your nation in a war and you choose to become a soldier, then you’ll have good karma.
+If you decide to become a soldier, but your dharma is actually to become a teacher, that otherwise noble act would actually be considered bad karma.

 As you can imagine, this immense uncertainty is stressful to many believers of the karmic and dharmic systems.
 Karma and dharma, however, don’t just stop at being concepts that dictate the way you live your life.
 “Karmic” and “dharmic” are also terms that relate to the lifestyle choices you make and the way you conduct relationships with others.